Umbrian Gingerbread

 Tips

-They can be stored in a cool place for up to 1 month.
+They keep in a cool place for up to 1 month.

 • Can the must be replaced?

-Yes, the must can be replaced with the same amount of black coffee.
+Yes, the must can be replaced with the same amount of unsweetened coffee.

 • Can I change the amount of pepper?

-The uniqueness of this dessert is precisely the pepper, but despite this, it can be adjusted to taste.
+The uniqueness of this dessert is the pepper, but you can adjust to your taste.

 UMBRIAN GINGERBREAD